TankHQ/tank/docs/6-simple-operations.md

 Under the hood: `find_one` is just `find_many` with a limit of 1.

-All matching transmissions with limit:
+Stream matching rows with a limit:
 ```rust
 {
     let mut stream = pin!(RadioLog::find_many(